Franklin Township, Warren County, New Jersey: Education

 Students from the township and from all of Warren County are eligible to attend Ridge and Valley Charter School in Frelinghuysen Township (for grades K–8) or Warren County Technical School in Washington borough (for 9–12), with special education services provided by local districts supplemented throughout the county by the Warren County Special Services School District in Oxford Township (for PreK–12).

 Transportation

 As of May 2010, the township had a total of 52.92 mi of roadways, of which 36.93 mi were maintained by the municipality, 11.05 mi by Warren County and 4.94 mi by the New Jersey Department of Transportation.

-Major roadways in Franklin Township include Interstate 78/US 22, which pass through the southern part very briefly with Exit 6 right on the border.
+Major roadways in Franklin Township include Interstate 78/U.S. Route 22, which pass through the southern part very briefly with Exit 6 right on the border.
 Route 57 runs through the northern part of the township.

 Notable people

 People who were born in, residents of, or otherwise closely associated with Franklin Township include: